pietervdvn/MapComplete/Docs/CalculatedTags.md

 ### closest

  Given either a list of geojson features or a single layer name, gives the single object which is nearest to the feature.
 In the case of ways/polygons, only the centerpoint is considered.
+Returns a single geojson feature or undefined if nothing is found (or not yet laoded)

   0. list of features

+### closestn

+ Given either a list of geojson features or a single layer name, gives the n closest objects which are nearest to the feature (excluding the feature itself).
+In the case of ways/polygons, only the centerpoint is considered.
+Returns a list of `{feat: geojson, distance:number}` the empty list if nothing is found (or not yet loaded)

+If a 'unique tag key' is given, the tag with this key will only appear once (e.g. if 'name' is given, all features will have a different name)

+  0. list of features or layer name
+  1. amount of features
+  2. unique tag key (optional)
+  3. maxDistanceInMeters (optional)

 ### memberships